simonw/datasette-auth-github/README.md

 ## Using this with the 'datasette publish' command

 `allow_orgs`, `allow_users` and `allow_teams` can both be single strings rather than lists.
-This means you can publish a new datasette and configure the plugin entirely from the command-line like so:
+This means you can publish data and configure the plugin entirely from the command-line like so:

     $ datasette publish nowv1 fixtures.db \
         --alias datasette-auth-demo \